GeorgeKalandadze/blog-management-api/README.md

 ## About project

-this is the blog-library-management-api project, which is written in Laravel and uses one of the solid patterns, namely the repository pattern.
-The project also includes fetching data from a jsonplaceholder, rendering it, and testing the functionality.
+this is the blog-library-management-api project, which is written in Laravel and uses solid patterns such as, the Repository + Service pattern and also Decorator pattern .
+The project also includes fetching data from a external api using http client, rendering it, and testing the functionality.